- URL:https://<sslCertificates-url>/generate(POST only)

 Use this operation to create a self-signed certificate or as a starting point for getting a production-ready CA-signed certificate.
 The server will generate a certificate for you and store it in its keystore.

 A unique name that easily identifies the certificate.
-This is required.

 The algorithm used to generate the key pairs.
 The default is RSA.